Last editedSep 20222 min read

 How does an ACH API work?

 Not all APIs are the same.
 Businesses now have more payment processing options than ever to choose from.
+Similarly, non-profit payment processing offers plenty of options.
 If you’re already using an API payment gateway to accept credit cards, you might be able to integrate an ACH API to accept bank accounts.

 Your choice of application program interface offers plenty of flexibility.
 You could integrate it into your business app and website, as well as into your existing finance system.
 A developer can tweak the API to best suit business needs, including added layers of security on top of ACH transfers.